Close

 When you think of traditional, sequential project management, you’re picturing waterfall project management.
 With this method, you break your project into different phases.
 When one phase ends, the next one begins — there’s no overlap between them.

-Agile project management
+4. Lean project management

-Lean project management
+The stages of project management

 Imagine that you’re starting a project from the very beginning.
-Project management doesn’t come into play only when you actually start checking off tasks — you need to lay the groundwork first.
+Project management doesn’t come into play only when you start checking off tasks — you need to lay the groundwork first.

 • What’s the business case for this project?